 Ready to start your Irish adventure?
 We want you to experience the Emerald the best way possible – so check out our top 10 things to know before going to Ireland.

-You have booked your flight (or ferry), packed your bags, made your itinerary and can’t wait to explore Ireland for yourself – the landscapes, the castles, the pubs, the people, the music; we promise you are in for an unforgettable vacation treat.
+You have booked your flight (or ferry), packed your bags, got your travel insurance coverage, made your itinerary and can’t wait to explore Ireland for yourself – the landscapes, the castles, the pubs, the people, the music; we promise you are in for an unforgettable vacation treat.

 However, when first setting foot on the Irish soil, you might also experience some unexpected surprises and obstacles.
 To save you from newbie mistakes, we have put together a few things to know before going to Ireland.
 Take a look below before you take off – we can’t wait to welcome you in our favourite country!

 10. The weather is unpredictable – come prepared for all four seasons